DavidWSnow/DWS-BookTemp/README.md

 -   Software Installation on macOS & Windows.
--   New Book Project Setup---The instructions to process the template into a paperback, EPUB 3 and Kindle files.
+-   New Book Project Setup---The instructions to process the template into a paperback, EPUB3 and Kindle files.
 -   Post Processing Steps---The final steps prior to producing an eBook or paperback for production.
 -   Creating both an eBook cover and a paperback book cover.